-The discipline of economics studies how to allocate scarce resource to meet unlimited wants.
+The discipline of economics studies how to allocate scarce resources to meet unlimited wants.
 Nearly all public and private issues possess important economic angles.
-Thus, thinking as an economist provides valuable insights into our complex world.
-The economics major prepares students for jobs in businesses, financial firms, government agencies, and nonprofit organizations and for advanced degrees in business, economics, law, public administration, and other social sciences.
-The economics major also complements learning in other areas of business and the liberal arts.
+Thinking as an economist provides valuable insights into our complex world.
+Economics students may be employed in businesses, financial firms, government agencies, and nonprofit organizations and for advanced degrees in business, economics, law, public administration, and other social sciences.
+Economics also complements learning in other areas of business and the liberal arts.

 - Use supply & demand analysis.

 - Apply the concept of opportunity cost.

 - Use the model to explain behavior of economic agents in different market structures.

 - Explain the causes of short-run fluctuations in macro variables.

 - Explain the determinants of long-run economic growth.